iamKarthikBK/chromite/docs/source/intro.rst

 License
 -------
 All of the source code available in this repository is under the BSD license.
-Please refer to LICENSE.iitm for more details.
+Please refer to LICENSE.* files for more details.

 Commercial Adoption
 -------------------